Divine (performer): Drag persona and performance

 After developing a name for himself as a female impersonator known for "trashy" behavior in his early John Waters films, Divine capitalized on this image by appearing at his musical performances in his drag persona.
 In this role, he was described by his manager Bernard Jay, as displaying "Trash.
 Filth.
 Obscenity.
 In bucket-loads".
 Divine described his stage performances as "just good, dirty fun, and if you find it offensive, honey, don't join in."
-As a part of his performance, he constantly swore at the audience, often using his signature line of "fuck you very much", and at times got audience members to come onstage, where he would fondle their buttocks, groins, and breasts.
+As a part of his performance, he constantly swore at the audience, often using his signature line of "fuck you very much."
+Excited audience members would frequently come onstage, where he would fondle their buttocks, groins, and breasts, to the approval of the audience.
 Divine and his stage act proved particularly popular among gay audiences, and he appeared at some of the world's biggest gay clubs, such as Central London's Heaven.
 According to Divine's manager Bernard Jay, this was not because Divine himself was gay, but because the gay community "openly and proudly identified with the determination of the female character Divine".

 Divine became increasingly known for outlandish stunts onstage, each time trying to outdo what he had done before.
 At one performance in London's Hippodrome coinciding with American Independence Day, Divine rose up from the floor on a hydraulic lift, draped in the American flag, and declared: "I'm here representing Freedom, Liberty, Family Values, and the fucking American Way of Life."
 When he performed at the London Gay Pride parade, he sang on the roof of a hired pleasure boat that floated down the Thames past Jubilee Gardens.
 At a performance Divine gave at the Hippodrome in the last year of his life, he appeared onstage riding an infant elephant which had been hired for the occasion.

-Divine was nevertheless not happy with being known primarily for his drag act, and told an interviewer that "my favorite part of drag is getting out of it.
+In spite of the acclaim he garnered as a drag queen, Divine repeatedly expressed that he felt limited by his drag persona, and he once told an interviewer that "my favorite part of drag is getting out of it.
 Drag is my work clothes.
 I only put it on when someone pays me to", a view he echoed to his friends.